rrrrrrri/fgt-gadgets/README.md

 Note: You may need to change the network adapter IP address again after restarting the system

 Please see https://wzt.ac.cn/2024/04/02/fortigate_debug_env2/ for more details.

+### VDOM license

+You need to install libssl-dev first.

+Compile: `gcc vdom.c -o vdom -lssl -lcrypto -lz`

+Run: `./vdom FGVMPG0000000000 15`

+Import the license: `execute upd-vd-license xxx`

+If you see `Error: VDOM number (xxx) exceeds limit for this model` then your base license does not support too many vdoms.